Central Intelligence Cell

+The Central Intelligence Cell (কেন্দ্রীয় গোয়েন্দা সেল; abbreviated as CIC) is a specialized intelligence and investigative unit of the National Board of Revenue under the Government of Bangladesh, responsible for intelligence gathering, analysis, and investigation related to customs, taxation, and revenue-related offenses.

 History

 The Central Intelligence Cell was established in 2004 to investigate tax evasion.
 The Central Intelligence Cell investigated pre-shipment inspection company Cotecna in 2007 and found that it had under invoiced imported cars to help importers evade taxes.
 The director general of the cell was included in the National Coordination Committee on Combating Corruption and Crime led by Major General Masud Uddin Chowdhury and retired Major General M. A. Matin.
 It sought the bank accounts of Shamim Iskander, brother of former prime minister Khaleda Zia.
 It sought information on the bank accounts of Khaleda Zia and ten of her family members.
 It also sought the bank accounts of other major politicians such as Kazi Zafarullah and family members of Saifur Rahman, former minister of finance.
 It sought the bank accounts of Lutfozzaman Babar, former minister of home affairs, Ashraf Hossain, former whip, and Shahjahan Omar.
 The cell investigated Mahbuba Sultana, the wife of Mosaddak Ali Falu, for taking a salary from NTV and not pay tax.

 In 2008, the Central Intelligence Cell discovered that two companies, Bay Fishing Co Limited and United Edible Oils Limited, under invoiced their exports of edible oil to India so that their partners in India could pay lower import taxes.
 The incident was also investigated by the Export Promotion Bureau.
 It received funding from the government of the United Kingdom through the Tax Administration Capacity and Taxpayer Services.

 The Central Intelligence Cell is outside the purview of the Right to Information Act, 2009.
 It sought the bank accounts of Delwar Hossain Sayeedi, a leader of Bangladesh Jamaat-e-Islami, in 2010 along with Mahmudur Rahman, editor of Amar Desh, and his wife.
 In April 2012, the Central Intelligence Cell froze the bank accounts of the chairman and directors of Destiny Group.

-In November 2014, the Central Intelligence Cell, in an unprecedented move, sought the bank information of Md.
-Ghulam Hussain, chairman of the National Board of Revenue.
+In November 2014, the Central Intelligence Cell, in an unprecedented move, sought the bank information of Ghulam Hussain, chairman of the National Board of Revenue.
 It investigated a number of travel agencies but found they had engaged in tax evasion by hiding some their income.
 From 2004 to 2014, the cell identified 15.81 billion BDT in tax evasions and collected 7.25 billion BDT in taxes.
 It works with the Anti-Money Laundering Department of Bangladesh Bank.
 In October 2014, Md Belal Uddin from Tax Appellate Tribunal was appointed director general of Central Intelligence Cell.